 Gardens at Maymont (Richmond)

 Richmond also has outdoor activities in spades, including kayaking the James River, mountain biking on over 50 miles of trails, and biking or hiking along the Capital Trail, a 52-mile paved trail that connects Richmond to Williamsburg, with notable historic sites all along the way.
-Take the trail to a few of the historic plantations just east of Richmond, like Shirley Plantation, Berkeley Plantation, and Westover Plantation, then continue on towards the end of the trail to visit Historic Jamestowne, Jamestown Settlement, and Colonial Williamsburg.

 These eight luxury vacation ideas are just a small sample of what Virginia has to offer; where are your favorite getaway spots to celebrate those special, splurge-worthy occasions?